We are delighted to welcome groups of younger visitors to Nano Nagle Place!

-Our heritage centre is designed for discovery and really appeals to younger visitors (who can use the technology better than us!)
-We can facilitate a visit where the group are allowed to just ‘explore’, or give teams a simple work sheet that encourages them to interact with the exhibition.
-We are working on longer and more structured activities and will share more information as these evolve.
+Our museum is designed for discovery and really appeals to younger visitors.
+We can facilitate a visit where the group are allowed to just ‘explore’, or more structured visits, listed below.

 “From the moment we arrived until the second we departed, the staff treated both teachers and children alike with warmth, engagement and genuine hospitality.
 We all spoke on the train returning to Cobh about how the team made the experience so enjoyable and engaging.

 The tours were carried out in an organised and well run manner by splitting the group into teams.
 Throughout the morning, the staff members co-ordinated the teams into different zones of the centre and this system worked seamlessly.
 This was no easy feat with 90 children to manage!